Canvas Instructor Guide

 4. Indicate the number of points, the assignment group (i.e., the group of assignments this should belong to for grading purposes, if applicable), the allowed submission type(s), and the number of submission attempts.

-5. You can add a due date for the assignment, which allows for late submissions.
+5. You can set a due date for the assignment, which allows for late submissions.
 Alternatively, you can add availability dates and students will only be able to submit during this time frame, with no late submissions allowed.

 2. Log in to your Canvas course and click Assignments in the Course Navigation.